StrangeRanger/bash-style-guide/content/bashism.md

 ////
 ///

-### Advantages of Builtins

-- **Greater Portability**: Builtins are universally supported across systems running Bash, ensuring consistent behavior and compatibility.
-- **Reduced Complexity**: Scripts become simpler and more readable when using builtins, enhancing both maintainability and readability.

 ## Command Substitution

 Command substitution allows for capturing the output of commands and using them as part of another command or assignment.
 Bash provides two syntaxes for command substitution: `$(...)` and backticks (`` `...` ``).